All those topics and more are available as keynotes, breakouts, workshops, and affordable webinars.

 The focus will then shift toward how time-tested techniques – built with a CFO’s brain, three little words, one key question, an investor’s favorite document, and a certain 900-year-old Star Wars character – will revolutionize your approach to organizational development.

-- Trainer Burnout: Admit It.
+- Burnout!
+Admit It.
 Spot It.
 Defeat It.

-This honest and practical program will help you:
+This honest and practical program, built on solid psychological research and life-tested stress management techniques, will help you:

-–Embrace the reality of burnout in not just your career but in the careers and lives of your colleagues and training staff,
+-Embrace the reality of burnout in not just your career but in the careers and lives of your colleagues,

 -Identify the three major factors that contribute to burnout, along with the dangers they pose to your career and clients, and

-–Immediately apply over a dozen proven techniques to keep the burnout at bay and your career on track.
+-Immediately apply proven techniques to keep the burnout at bay and your career on track.

 - Round Table Truths: An Exercise in Ethical Business Behavior